Welcome to the learn-more-about-me page.

 I’m an author and speaker who has spent most of my professional career trying to convince others that they need to be more administratively organized.
 I now spend a good portion of my time convincing people they need negativity in their life.
 My personal life has primarily been spent coming to the conclusion that negativity isn’t the enemy of happiness.

 On a lighter note, I’m a Las Vegas native who was born on a craps table to an Elvis impersonator and a former Hoover Dam guide because that’s where all Las Vegas babies come from, or at least that what most people seem to think.
 I still reside in my hometown where I spend a lot of time reading, playing board games, writing short stories, and sometimes working on a novel.

-My first book, Negatively Ever After: A Skeptic’s Guide to Happiness, will be released in September.
+My first book, Negatively Ever After: A Skeptic’s Guide to Happiness, is out there for you to peruse.

 5 FUN FACTS ABOUT ME: